 However, there is a way that you can face the Moving Blues while organizing your move.
 And, that is by using the fintech company that specializes in organizing relocations known as Shyft.
 We take on all the organization that goes into a move so that you can have peace of mind while getting used to the idea of your new home.
 Furthermore, we are on call 24/7 (weekends and nights included) so whenever a concern creeps up you have someone to talk to.

 The process of moving starts with you reaching out via our short online form.
-From here your Move Assistant will give you a video call through the free downloadable mobile app ShyftNext.
+From here your Move Coach will give you a video call through the free downloadable mobile app ShyftNext.
 This initial call happens when you say it does, putting the control right in your hands where it stays throughout the process with Shyft.

-During this call, you will meet your Move Assistant who only works on your move.
+During this call, you will meet your Move Coach who only works on your move.
 Furthermore, this is where they will take down your inventory list so that you do not need to worry about it.
 What is more, is that this list is sent to you for confirmation, half an hour after the ending of the call.
-Once the list is sent back to your Move Assistant they take all your moving details and the list to Shyft’s secure bidding platform.
+Once the list is sent back to your Move Coach they take all your moving details and the list to Shyft’s secure bidding platform.

 Here is where experienced, licensed, moving companies come together to bid on moving projects.
 It is here where we gather three or more quotes from different movers to send your way.
 All the moving quotes are fixed, therefore, there are no surprise payments to throw you off track.
 And, you get to choose which mover to work with.
 As we said, control stays in your hands.